Skinfulness Impact Area #2

 Estrogen helps reduce sebum production and supports skin health by maintaining moisture and boosting collagen.
 However, lower estrogen levels, especially during the menstrual cycle or menopause, can lead to premenstrual acneand dryness.

 There is undoubtedly a link between the nutrients we consume, the health of our skin, and even the presence and severity of acne.
 Many people turn to supplements as a convenient way of ensuring that these nutritional needs are met.
-However, it's advisable to obtain nutrients from whole foods as part of a regular, balanced diet.
+However, it's generally better to prioritize obtaining nutrients from whole foods in a balanced diet.
 This is because food provides a complex matrix of vitamins, minerals, fiber and other beneficial compounds that work synergistically to support overall health and skin vitality.
 Supplements, while convenient, often isolate specific nutrients and may not offer the same holistic benefits as a well-balanced diet.

 However, it is important to note that people suffering from specific nutrient deficiencies may experience more skin health issues than is considered normal.
 For example, those who follow a restrictive diet (vegan, gluten-free etc.) may be getting less of certain essential nutrients through their diet, and are likely to benefit from supplements.
 We strongly recommend seeking advice from a medical professional to better understand your individual nutrient profile and supplement requirements that will help optimise your skin health.